LeraNet/leravel/README.md

 0. Leravel needs gd extention for its captcha.
 1. Download the latest Leravel release from the releases(Download leravelApp.zip)
-2. Extract the leravel app elsewhere.
+2. Extract the leravel app anywhere.
-3. At the default leravel tries to connect to a MySQL server.
+3. By the default leravel tries to connect to a MySQL server.
 If you dont have a MySQL server.
 Disable the default connection in the `app/settings.json` file.
 4. Run cli.bat or cli.sh.
 5. Type `>start` to start your web application.
 6. In order to use the admin panel you need to go to `http://localhost:8000?admin` not `/admin` `?admin`